School excursionSpecial Offer

 Read more about Exploring the rainforest

-Students will be guided through the park and introduced to different coastal and rainforest ecosystems.
+Students will be guided through the park and introduced to a coastal rainforest ecosystem.
 They’ll discover what a rainforest is, determine why they’re such special places and how we can conserve them.

 Starting from The Ruins campground, students will venture out to stunning Seven Mile Beach before taking a short walk south to Booti Hill.
-During winter, they may be lucky enough to see whales as they ascend through twisted eucalyptus.
-Students can take in the view before heading off to investigate the unique rainforest area.
+As students ascend through the twisted eucalyptus, they can take in the magnificent coastal view.
+During winter, they might even spot a whale.

 For program outline, safety and practical information about this excursion, see info for teachers